 - Being late = I’m here.
 But I don’t really care

 - Canceling = I am important, you know

 - Not showing up at all = Who are you again?

-We understand, sometimes something will come up, especially personally.
+We sometimes understand something will come up, especially personally.
 But if you must postpone once in a blue moon, the other person won’t mind at all because it will be unusual, not usual.

-This goes for everything from getting a coffee to having a one on one to a team meeting.
+This goes for everything from getting a coffee to having a one-on-one to a team meeting.

 A Good Listener

-So it goes without saying, these tips are not quick fixes.
+So it goes without saying these tips are not quick fixes.
 For any of them to be truly impactful, you must implement them and continue to practice them to see the benefits.

 How Can Leaders Improve Their Listening?

 If you have ideas that you feel like sharing that might be helpful to readers, share them in the comments section below.
 Thanks!